 We have answered the question, how long is the Mississippi River?
 We’ve also found the points of the river with the greatest depths and width.
 However, those measurements don’t encapsulate the immense importance of this river to its surrounding areas.

 The river supports various ecosystems throughout its run, allowing various species of plants and animals to thrive along its banks.
-Furthermore, the river also provides humans with hydroelectric power by virtue of the various projects that are undertaken by the Army Corps of Engineers.
+Furthermore, the river also provides humans with hydroelectric power by the various projects that are undertaken by the Army Corps of Engineers.

 This river’s flow is not conducive to massive hydroelectric power generation like the type generated on the Yellow River.
 Nevertheless, the river’s importance to the United States is hard to overstate.